What I earned at Condé Nast far exceeds the value of any unlimited Metro Card, living stipend, or hourly wage they could have given me.

-whistlesays asks: Ernie!
+whistlesays says: Ernie!
 I have so much to say!
 First - LOVE what you do on Short Form Blog.
 I get a lot of news from your blog alone sometimes.
 Second - I had no idea you're MSU alum and TBG alum!
 I just finished up as Editor in Chief this past year.
 Thanks for making that website in 2004!
 Third - love your piece on Medium.
 Finding paid work is such a huge issue that I'm right in the middle of.
 Just graduated, moving w/out a job, terrified.
 But I still have hope!
 Thanks for bringing up this subject - so needed.

 Hey there!
 Great to hear from you.
 You know, here’s the thing that was great about The Big Green.
 When it launched, it was built essentially as a way to give folks who couldn’t get on at the SNews a chance to build bylines.
 And it worked!
 We built a pretty good foundation for it—Beth Desy had the foresight to launch it, but Sarah Hunko really laid the foundation to make it thrive and I helped on the design front.